Cheesy Potatoes, aka Funeral Potatoes, is the perfect potato side dish to serve for Thanksgiving dinner or other holiday meals.

 Ah, cheesy potatoes.

 We're talking about one of those quintessential side dishes that graces tables on occasions as joyous as holiday gatherings and as disheartening as a funeral meal.
-Often called Funeral Potatoes, this potato and cheese casserole is a hugely popular recipe to all who know it.
+Often called Funeral Potatoes, this potato and cheese casserole is a hugely popular recipe in many parts of the US.

 - ¾ cup onion diced